DePaul University Research Services > Pre-Award Services > Proposal Development > Budget Guidelines

 Keep in mind most funding agencies require that budgets distinguish between foreign and domestic travel.
 For foreign air fare, U.S. carriers must typically be used whenever they are available even if the cost is somewhat higher.
 Consulting the per diem rates for domestic travel and foreign travel that are established by the federal government can be helpful.

-• Include here the costs of tuition paid to or on behalf of project participants.
+• Include here the costs of tuition paid to or on behalf of project personnel.

 • Consult the guidelines of your prospective funder carefully to determine the allowability of such costs.